-For businesses, people like you who are active on using Search engine, social media channels, video sites, email platforms or simply making online transactions are important.
+For businesses, people like you who are active on using the Search engine, social media channels, video sites, email platforms, or simply making online transactions are important.

 This is where digital marketing comes into the picture.
 Businesses need to be online to be visible for your eyeballs.

-This gives an immense feel of liberty and paves way for non-linear marketing approach.
+This gives a spacious feel of liberty and paves the way for a non-linear marketing approach.

 Quite briefly, let us try to understand and dedicate a small section to non-linear marketing.